Medically reviewed by: Cynthia Krause, MD

 At Evernow, we help find the right form of HT for you.
 Still, there are some general benefits of using the estrogen patch:

-- More potent form of estrogen delivery.
+- More direct form of estrogen delivery.
 In a 2017 study, researchers found that women on the estrogen patch had a ratio of estradiol to estrone (the two types of estrogen hormone) that was nearly identical to the ratio before menopause.
-Additionally, when given an equivalent dose, the concentration of free estradiol in the blood of women using the patch was twice that of those who used the pill.
+Additionally, estradiol from patches is absorbed from the skin directly into the bloodstream.
+What’s more, when given an equal dose, the concentration of free estradiol in the blood of women using the patch was twice that of those who used the pill.

 - It may also help protect against Alzheimers.
-Emerging research suggests that estrogen patch may have a beneficial impact on cognitive biomarkers in comparison with the pill form of estrogen or placebos.
-Though more research is required to determine this relationship, data from the Kronos Early Estrogen Prevention Study (KEEPS) found that women who received the estrogen patch had the lowest level of amyloid-beta deposition and the highest maintenance of brain volume in the dorsolateral prefrontal cortex—the part of the brain that helps with memory, thinking, planning, and reasoning.
+One early research study suggests that estrogen patch may have a beneficial impact on cognitive biomarkers in comparison with the pill form of estrogen or placebos.
+Though more research is required to determine this relationship, data from the Kronos Early Estrogen Prevention Study (KEEPS) found that women who received the estrogen patch had the highest maintenance of brain volume in the dorsolateral prefrontal cortex—the part of the brain that helps with memory, thinking, planning, and reasoning.
 These women were also more likely to have a lower amount of the amyloid plaque deposits that are related to Alzheimer’s disease.

 Though there are some unique benefits of the estrogen patch, the science is clear: hormone therapy is safe and effective at providing relief from menopause symptoms, regardless of the form of delivery.

 Are there any risks or side effects to keep in mind?